zuozhenggh/learning-library/oci-library/developer-adoption/labs/oracle-service-operator-kubernetes/install-mysql/install-mysql.md

 ## Task 1: Create  My SQL DB System Dynamic Group Policies

-Create policies in the root compartment with the following statements [Policy Setup Documentation](https://docs.oracle.com/en-us/iaas/mysql-database/doc/policy-details-mysql-database-service.html#GUID-2D9D3C84-07A3-4BEE-82C7-B5A72A943F53)
+Create policies in the root compartment for OKE to have permission to create the MySQL Database Service.
+With these following statements [Policy Setup Documentation](https://docs.oracle.com/en-us/iaas/mysql-database/doc/policy-details-mysql-database-service.html#GUID-2D9D3C84-07A3-4BEE-82C7-B5A72A943F53)

 **For Instance Principle**
 The OCI Service Operator dynamic group you created in the previous lab, will need the following policies.